Hexamind

 Source code is not stored as a long-term raw corpus: the focus is on SBOMs and component metadata needed for judgment.

-Artifacts are stored in protected locations: uploaded files and analysis results are managed in protected storage.
+Artifacts are stored securely: uploaded files and analysis results are accessible only to authorized users within the owning organization.

 Supply chain analysis data is the core input: component inventories, versions, licenses, and vulnerability identifiers drive the analysis.